 In terms of physical workouts, you have a lot of choices.
 Depending on your age and physical condition, you may want to focus on lower impact workouts.
 Pilates is one fantastically effective option (it’s also a lot of fun).

 In mid-life and beyond, if we stop exercising we might lose significant strength and bone density.
 A nutrient-rich diet, coupled with strength training, is an excellent way to get fit and stay fit.

 You don’t have to be a professional triathlete, just go at your own pace and know your limitations, while at the same time challenging yourself a bit beyond what’s comfortable.
-No one, and I mean no one, knows your body better than you do.

 As you begin to craft new health goals for yourself, there are certain key questions that will likely come up.
-The following solutions will prove helpful and you begin the process of making yourself healthier immediately.
+The following five solutions will prove helpful and you begin the process of making yourself healthier immediately.